what exactly is eczema?

 There are a few lifestyle changes you can make to help manage your baby's skin condition:

-- keep their bedroom cool, as sweating can cause flare-ups
+- keep their nursery or bedroom cool, as sweating can cause flare-ups

 - synthetic fabrics can irritate the skin, so use special eczema clothing for babies made from natural fabrics like cotton